Last Updated on December 2, 2021

 Adopt the hack of abandoning your cart, especially if you’re unable to find discounts.

 Instead of rushing to purchase, close your browser and play the waiting game.
 This “abandon your cart” trick comes with its perks, but bear in mind that not all brands will offer this.
-For some retailers, you may receive an email within 24 hours to remind you of the items you’ve left in your cart, along with an additional promotion code to incentivise you to cart out.
+With some retailers, you may receive an email within 24 hours to remind you of the items you’ve left in your cart, along with an additional promotion code to incentivise you to check out.

 Memorise your credit card details

 During the sale, it’s usually a game of fastest fingers first.
 Increase your chances of successfully snagging a deal by committing your credit card details to memory, so you don’t waste any time fumbling for your cards.
 Or make sure they’re saved on all the platforms you intend to purchase on so you save time.
 Amazon’s one-click purchase feature, for example, is dangerously convenient.

 Know your sizes

 Your shopping list should give you a sense of what’s on your to-buy list.

 Jot down your sizes for ease of reference.
 For example, if you intend to purchase a pair of sneakers, it may be useful to note down your shoe size in different conversion charts, including UK and US sizes.
 Similarly for clothing, know your size and measurements, such as the more commonly used ones like pit-to-pit, length and bust measurement.